 Easy Greek-Style Doughnuts (Loukoumades)

-There are different types of doughnut dough and batter, some doughs that use yeast require kneading and proving, rather like a sweet bread, before deep-frying.
-Some batter uses self-raising flour before being spooned into a doughnut-ring tray and baked in the oven.
+There are different types of doughnut dough and batter.
+Some doughs use yeast require kneading and proving, rather like a sweet bread, before deep-frying, while some batter uses self-raising flour spooned into a doughnut-ring tray and baked in the oven.

 This recipe uses a yeast batter that requires no kneading, as the mixture is dropping consistency and spooned straight into hot oil to fry.
 The doughnuts are then covered in warm honey, cinnamon, and sesame seeds.

-This recipe is enough to make 50 to 60 small doughnuts depending on your spoon size.
+This recipe makes 50 to 60 small doughnuts, depending on your spoon size.
 You can halve the ingredients to make a smaller batch, if you wish.

 - 500 grams strong bread flour

 - 1 sachet dry instant yeast (or 15 grams fresh yeast)

 - Oil for frying (I use sunflower oil.
 You can use a different oil if you wish, although I would not recommend olive oil as it burns at a low heat and the oil needs to be hot to cook the doughnuts.)

 - Sieve the flour into a large bowl.